The Square (restaurant): Reception under Howard's tenure

 A. A. Gill in 2016 noted that most of the customers had been businesspeople and their clients.
-Participants of surveys conducted by Harden's often placed The Square as one of top five London restaurants for business meetings: second in 2005 (edition), fourth in 2006, fifth in 2007, second in 2014, third in 2015, third in 2016, and second in 2017 (tied with Bleeding Heart Restaurant).
+Participants of surveys conducted by Harden's often placed The Square as one of the top five London restaurants for business meetings: second in the 2005 edition, fourth in 2006, fifth in 2007, second in 2014, third in 2015, third in 2016, and second in 2017 (tied with Bleeding Heart Restaurant).

 Survey participants conducted by Harden's ranked The Square the 15th most mentioned London restaurant and the eighth top London restaurant with "gastronomic experience" in 2015 (edition).
 They further ranked the restaurant the 17th most mentioned London restaurant in 2017.

 Co-owner Nigel Platts-Martin

 One of The Square's co-owners, German-born Nigel Platts-Martin, whose father was an Army officer, attended The King's School, Canterbury and then the University of Oxford to study law.
 Later, he went on to work for law firms Freshfields Bruckhaus Deringer and S. G. Warburg & Co. before leaving to launch the restaurant Harveys in 1987 with its head chef Marco Pierre White.
 Under White and Platts-Martin as co-owners, Harveys earned its first Michelin star in January 1988 and then its second in January 1990.
 Then Platts-Martin and one of White's proteges Phil Howard established The Square in late 1991.

 In 1992 or 1993, Platts-Martin and another shareholder bought remaining shares of Harveys from White, who left Harveys in July 1993.
 In February 1995, Platts-Martin and Bruce Poole, The Square's then-employee until January 1994, established Chez Bruce as the replacement of Harveys at Wandsworth Common.
 Chez Bruce earned its first Michelin star in early 1999.
 Platts-Martin and Poole also opened The Glasshouse at Kew in early 1999 and La Trompette in Chiswick in late January 2001.
 The Glasshouse earned its first Michelin star in 2002 under its first head chef Anthony Boyd.
 La Trompette has held one Michelin star since January 2008 under various head chefs, including (since 2013) The Square's former head chef Rob Weston.

 Platts-Martin won the Independent Restaurateur of the Year at the 2004 Catey Awards for "quality, consistency and innovation" of his restaurants.
 He was appointed Member of the Most Excellent Order of the British Empire (MBE) at the 2009 New Year Honours for serving the British hospitality industry.
 Out of top 100 most influential people in the UK hospitality industry, The Caterer ranked Platts-Martin 72nd in 2005, 24nd in 2010, 40th in 2011, and 35th in 2012.
 A magazine Restaurant ranked him 18th out of "100 most powerful people in the restaurant industry" in April 2016.
-Based on a 2006 survey of 8,000 participants, Harden's named Platts-Martin's restaurant group one of top three in London for "sheer consistency".
+Based on a 2006 survey of 8,000 participants, Harden's named Platts-Martin's restaurant group as one of top three in London for "sheer consistency".
 The other two groups were that of Gordon Ramsay and of Caprice Group, owned by Richard Caring at the time.